zendframework/maintainers/TEAMS.md

 # Projects details

+## Reporting Potential Security Issues

+If you have encountered a potential security vulnerability, please **DO NOT** report it on the public issue tracker: send it to us at [zf-security@zend.com](mailto:zf-security@zend.com) instead.
+We will work with you to verify the vulnerability and patch it as soon as possible.

+When reporting issues, please provide the following information:

+- Component(s) affected
+- A description indicating how to reproduce the issue
+- A summary of the security vulnerability and impact

+We request that you contact us via the email address above and give the project contributors a chance to resolve the vulnerability and issue a new release prior to any public exposure; this helps protect users and provides them with a chance to upgrade and/or update in order to protect their applications.

+For sensitive email communications, please use [our PGP key](http://framework.zend.com/zf-security-pgp-key.asc).

 | *Project*       | *Maintainers*  | *Teams* |
 | --------------- | -------------- | ------- |
 [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication) | [Akrabat](https://github.com/akrabat), [EvantDotPro](https://github.com/EvanDotPro) | community-review-team |